 1. The Dulini Collection – South Africa

+Dulini is one of the best safari lodges for your first time in Africa.
 Three lodges—Dulini, River, and Leadwood—offer some of the most exclusive, luxurious, and romantic safari experiences in the world-famous Sabi Sands.
 You’ll stay in a stunning and secluded cottage that makes you feel like you and your partner are completely alone in the middle of nowhere—yet with every luxurious amenity you can imagine.
 Our friends at Dulini really pride themselves on getting to know you and adding unique touches that will make your safari experience absolutely unforgettable.

 2. Ngare Serian – Kenya